signalfx/signalfx-agent/docs/pguidance/agent-install-standalone-windows.md

-# Install the SignalFx Smart Agent to Windows using a ZIP file
+# Install to Windows using a ZIP file

 Install the SignalFx Smart Agent to a Windows host using a standalone package in a ZIP file.